 High net worth individuals are typically described as people who have $1 million or more in investable assets.
 Those with more than $5 to 10 million in investable assets may be labeled as “very high net worth”, and those with more than $30 million are generally considered ultra high net worth individuals.

 Individuals with a higher net worth often consider time to be an asset in itself.
-The thinking goes, the sooner you begin investing, the more time you have to benefit from the power of compounding interest.
+The thinking goes, the sooner you begin investing, the better.

 Photo credit: iStock/Cecilie_Arcurs

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.